Prejudice Can Lead to Negative Outcomes

 Youth who identify as lesbian, gay, bisexual, transgender or questioning (LGBTQ) face the same struggles as all adolescents, many with the added stress of feeling unsafe in social environments, being outcasts in school and facing rejection from their families.
-The Human Rights Campaign reports that LGBTQ youth are twice as likely as their peers to have been physically assaulted, 92% have heard negative messages about being LGBTQ and 26% report non-accepting families.
+The Human Rights Campaign reports that LGBTQ youth are twice as likely than their peers to be physically assaulted, 92% have heard negative messages about being LGBTQ and 26% report non-accepting families.

 Extensive research has established that LGBTQ children experience a higher rate of abuse and neglect than those who identify as heterosexual, which leads to high rates of LGBTQ children being served by the child welfare system.

 LGBTQ youth can also struggle with peers in school and are more likely than their peers to be bullied.
 Studies show a significant link between bullying and increased dropout rates.

 Failure to be accepted at home, potentially violent responses to sexual orientation and lack of desire to stay in a hostile school environment can all lead to homelessness.
 While youth who identify as LGBTQ make up about 7% of the total population it is estimated that up to 40% of homeless youth identify as LGBTQ.